 This weird but effective trick works because your drill has magnets of its own.
 When you rotate it backward, you’re pushing a little of that magnetism back into the generator.

-If you don’t have a drill, you can try “flashing” your generator.
-No, that doesn’t involve a trench coat.
-All you need is a 12-volt battery and some alligator clips.
+If you don’t have a drill, you can try flashing your generator with a 12-volt battery and some alligator clips.

 Here’s how it works: